 - Pick the first point.

-- Move the mouse pointer over the grid linesingle line that visualizes a single grid plane on a view plane
+- Move the mouse pointer over the grid linesingle line that visualizes a grid plane or a curved grid surface on a view plane

 midpoint, so that it locks onto the snap pointpoint to which Tekla Structures snaps

 , but do not click the mouse button.

 When you start typing, Tekla Structures displays the Enter a Numeric Location dialog box.